viamrobotics/docs/docs/how-tos/sensor-module.md

 Start by getting a test script working so you can check that the sensor code itself works before packaging it into a module.

 Since this how-to uses Python, you need a Python test script so that you can more easily wrap it in a Python-based module.
-You'll still be able to use any of Viam's SDKs with the module.
+You'll still be able to use any of Viam's SDKs to get readings from machines that use the module.

 {{< table >}}
 {{% tablestep %}}